 Severe burns are frequently disfiguring, and they may involve deeper damage to bones and organs as well.
 Perhaps somebody threw an armload of wood on a burning campfire, spraying you with sparks that flamed up, causing extensive skin damage.
 Although no harm was intended, the person failed to take reasonable care in adding wood in a way that did not endanger those nearby.
 Therefore, that individual is liable for all damages related to your injury.
 If you sustain disfiguring scars from a chemical burn on the job, the person or company responsible for the situation that caused your injury must compensate you.
 A disfigurement attorney can help you get the funds you are entitled to so that you can get on with your life.

-At Rizio Law Firm, we serve the Southern California region with experienced and compassionate legal advocacy for disfiguring injuries.
+At Rizio Lipinsky, we serve California with experienced and compassionate legal advocacy for disfiguring injuries.
 We understand that disfigurement has far-ranging consequences for your future and your economic stability, and we want to help.
 Touch base with us by completing our online form today, or call us at 888-292-8888 to speak to book a cost-free meeting with a legal professional.